coderwizard24/create-cartels/README.md

 ## Issues
 if you have any problems or simply want to request a feature, open an issue and i'll work on fixing quickly

-## Job Options
+## Reccomendations
-if you want to film a porno with us then text 484-501-1370 cant wait to see you there!
+if you have abt ideas or reccomendations for the mod please dm Bigpappa24 on discord